antfriend/antfriend.github.io/journals.md

 [Image source](journals/sbt/sbt_19.png)

 ### Text
+It turns out we can represent
 everything in our experience.
-encoded. iy
-Lo.
-YS ee
+A Vector encoded.
+Contents original.

-like a schem-.
+like a schematic represents
-see otic represent 5 am
-a flow am
+a specific flow
-4) of Clectron
+of electrons.
-Another Thig that
-Va one t
+LED

+Thing 'relates to' Another Thing
+Noun   verb   Noun
-Concept Vectov.
-Concept these.
-A
+Concept Vector Concept

+this is part of that
+this is one of those
+this leads to that
+this came from that

 ---